Warning (British horse): Assessment

 In 1987 Warning was the top-rated two-year-old colt in Europe's official International Classification with a rating of 125, placing him equal with the filly Ravinella.
 The independent Timeform organisation concurred, making him their highest-rated two-year-old of either sex with a rating of 127p (the "p" indicated that they felt the colt likely to improve on his rating).

 In the following year the colt was officially Europe's best horse, with a rating of 133 placing him one pound ahead of Miesque and two ahead of the leading middle-distance horses Mtoto and Tony Bin.
 Following a "recalibration" of historic ratings in 2013, the ratings of all horses in the 1988 classification were moved down by one pound, giving Warning a new official rating of 132.
 Timeform assigned a rating of 136 to Warning in 1988, making him their highest-rated horse of the year.

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Warning the best British-trained racehorse of his generation.

 Pat Eddery described Warning as "a brilliant horse" and an "absolutely top miler" adding that he was "a lovely little fellow, not very big but a gentleman".

 Stud record

 Warning was based at the Banstead Manor Stud and proved to be a successful breeding stallion, particularly as a sire of sprinters.
 The best of his progeny included Diktat, Piccolo, Give Notice, Charnwood Forest (Queen Anne Stakes), Decorated Hero (Challenge Stakes) and Annus Mirabilis (Dubai Duty Free).

-He was exported to Japan in 1996 where the most successful of his runners was Calstone Light O, winner of the 2004 Sprinters Stakes.
+He was exported to Japan in 1996, where the most successful of his runners were Calstone Light O, winner of the 2004 Sprinters Stakes and Sunningdale, winner of the 2004 Takamatsunomiya Kinen.
 Warning died of heart failure at the Shizunai Stallion Station on 27 December 2000.